14th Street corridor

 This Brooklyn-based transplant, co-owned by Washington natives, made its DC debut last fall.
 The brewery is famous for its IPAs, which you can sip from a 5,000-square-foot taproom or covered roof deck.

-Takoma Beverage Co. owner Chris Brown is transforming the historic Mrs. K’s Toll House restaurant into a drink garden serving beers and wines on tap, alongside orange crushes and boozy popsicles, by late summer.
-An all-day cafe and fine-dining spot will follow.
+Takoma Beverage Co. owner Chris Brown transformed the historic Mrs. K’s Toll House restaurant into a drink garden serving beers and wines on tap, alongside a gastropub menu with eats like fish n’ chips and family-style roast chicken dinners.